Deliverables

 The report presents a comprehensive collection of national and Europe-wide cybersecurity events aimed at maximizing the outreach and dissemination of REWIRE project results.
 The events span a wide range of cybersecurity-focused areas, covering important forums, conferences, and workshops that gather key stakeholders from academia, industry, government, and cybersecurity professionals.

-R5.6.2 REWIRE National Endorsement Events (Public)
+R5.6.2 REWIRE National Endorsement Events (Public – Download the PDF)

 R5.7.1 Action Plan for the Blueprint sustainability (Public – Download the PDF)